 Admission to Weeki Wachee Springs State Park is $13 for adults and $8 for children 6 to 12.
 Admission includes a boat trip down the river, an animal show and the mermaids.
 Next door is the summer-season water park, Buccaneer Bay.

 Do I recommend it?
-You have to have the right frame of mind to enjoy the mermaid show.
-I am glad I went: I’m even glad I saw the chubby mermaids of yesteryear.
+Absolutely, if you set your expectations correctly for a retro experience.
+I’m even glad I saw the chubby mermaids of yesteryear.
 Florida Rambler is devoted to appreciating the authentic Florida, and it doesn’t get any more real than this

 Things to do near Weeki Wachee: